tthorntone/AdNauseam-Wiki/FAQ.md

 #### How to show the google text ads?

-You can create a whitelist directive *only* for Google search page.
+You can create a whitelist directive *only* for Google Search page.
 For example, in my case it would be:

     www.google.ca/search*